danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 ## Scott Allen - Modern Javascript

-This was a highly interesting session, where Scott talked about great JavaScript features and also discussed **scope, constructor functions, prototypes, closures, getters/setters, modules** etc.
+This was a highly interesting session, where Scott talked about great JavaScript features and discussed **scope, constructor functions, prototypes, closures, getters/setters, modules** etc.

-The talk was almost entirely code-oriented and thus hard to summarize...but make sure to watch it if you stumble upon the video.
+The talk was almost entirely code-oriented and thus hard to summarize, but make sure to watch it if you happen to find the video.

 ## Steve Sanderson - Building mobile web applications with Node.js

-This talk focused on Node.js and how to get started with it, and on to mastering it etc. Steve started from (basically) nil and used Node to create various types of applications and APIs, using extensions like Express to simplify it, handling static content, templating etc.
+This talk focused on Node.js and how to get started, then on to mastering it.
+Steve started from nil and used Node to create various types of applications and APIs, using extensions like Express to simplify it, handling static content, templating etc.

-Steve improved a mobile web application with responsive design, viewport settings etc. He then demonstrated how to use the seemingly great Opera Mobile Emulator to simulate various device types, including limiting the bandwidth of the device and using cache manifest files to improve caching.
+Steve improved a mobile web application with responsive design, viewport settings etc. and showed how to use the Opera Mobile Emulator to simulate various device types, including limiting the bandwidth of the device and using cache manifest files to improve caching.

-Although a bit overwhelming (I want this session on vid), it was very interesting.
-Steve took many of these things that I have been meaning to look at for some time now and presented them in a way that makes me want to use them now, now, NOW!
+Although a bit overwhelming, it was very interesting.
+Steve took many of the things that I have been meaning to look at and presented them in a way that makes me want to use them now, now, NOW!

 ## Johan Lindfors - Windows Phone Best Practices – part 1 / 2

 This was the first part of two, in which Johan and Michael talked about Windows Phone development.

 Johan covered the following areas:

 * Design / development
 * MVVM